OfficeDev/office-js-docs-pr/docs/outlook/get-or-set-the-time-of-an-appointment.md

 ## Set the start or end time

 This section shows a code sample that sets the start time of an appointment being composed.
-You can use the same code and replace the `start` property with the `end` property to set the end time.
+You can use the same code, but replace the `start` property with the `end` property to set the end time.
 Note that changes to the `start` or `end` properties may affect other properties of the appointment being composed.

 - If the appointment being composed already has an existing start time, setting the start time subsequently adjusts the end time to maintain any previous duration of the appointment.
 - If the appointment being composed already has an existing end time, setting the end time subsequently adjusts both the duration and end time.
 - If the appointment has been set as an all-day event, setting the start time adjusts the end time to 24 hours later, and clears the checkbox for the all-day event in the appointment.

 To use `item.start.setAsync` or `item.end.setAsync`, specify a UTC-formatted `Date` object in the `dateTime` parameter.
 If you get a date based on an input by the user in the client, you can use [mailbox.convertToUtcClientTime](/javascript/api/outlook/office.mailbox#outlook-office-mailbox-converttoutcclienttime-member(1)) to convert the value to a `Date` object in the UTC format.
-To provide an optional callback function and any arguments for it, include the `asyncContext` parameter.
+If you provide an optional callback function, include the `asyncContext` parameter and add any arguments to it.
 Additionally, check the status, result, and any error message through the `asyncResult` output parameter of the callback.
 If the asynchronous call is successful, `setAsync` inserts the specified start or end time string as plain text, overwriting any existing start or end time for that item.

 > [!NOTE]
 > In Outlook on Windows, the `setAsync` method can't be used to change the start or end time of a recurring appointment.